 The Bible is not contradicting itself when it states that Sodom and Gomorrah’s sin was sexual immorality and pride (and its related lack of concern for others).
 The first was an outworking of the second.
 God can and does judge upon the motives of the heart, but he can and does also judge on the physical actions.
 But we must keep in mind that God was also ready to show mercy.
 Had there been even ten righteous people in the city, God would have spared it (Genesis 18:32).
 As it was, only four left Sodom alive, and only three made it to safety.

 “Against You Only Have I Sinned”

-Rather than compare Sodom to other ancient cultures and seek to justify their sexual immorality, Sodom should be compared to Nineveh during the time of Jonah.
-They were also wicked (Jonah 1:2) and violent (Jonah 3:8) and yet they were spared because they repented of their evil ways and called on God for forgiveness (Jonah 3:10).
+Rather than compare Sodom and Gomorrah to other ancient cultures and seek to justify their sexual immorality, Sodom and Gomorrah should be compared to Nineveh during the time of Jonah.
+The people of Nineveh were also wicked (Jonah 1:2) and violent (Jonah 3:8) and yet they were spared because they repented of their evil ways and called on God for forgiveness (Jonah 3:10).